-Let’s cover the basics about the airline, and then we’ll talk about the latest updates.
+Let’s cover the basics about the airline, including the latest updates.

 Norse Atlantic Airways basics

-- The airline has been founded by Bjorn Kljos, Bjørn Kise, and Bjørn Tore Larsen (that’s a lot of Bjorns/Bjørns — reminds me of the Saudia flight where I had captain Mohammed, first officer Mohammed, and cabin supervisor Mohammed), who own 90% of the airline combined; they’re industry veterans who previously held top positions at Norwegian Air Shuttle and OSM Aviation
+- The airline was founded by Bjorn Kljos, Bjørn Kise, and Bjørn Tore Larsen (that’s a lot of Bjorns/Bjørns), who own a majority of the airline; they’re industry veterans who previously held top positions at Norwegian Air Shuttle and OSM Aviation

 - The airline plans to use Boeing 787s to operate transatlantic routes

-- In Europe the airline will operate out of cities like London, Oslo, and Paris, and in the US the airline will operate out of cities like Los Angeles, Miami, and New York
+- In Europe the airline will operate out of cities like London, Oslo, and Paris, and in the United States the airline will operate out of cities like Los Angeles, Miami, and New York

-Norse Atlantic Airways would fly former Norwegian 787s
+Norse Atlantic Airways will fly 15 Boeing 787s

 I would imagine that these 787s will simply maintain the same interiors that they previously had with Norwegian, given that it’s the most cost efficient option.
-I’d say that’s good for consumers.
+That’s good for consumers.

 Norwegian’s 787s had a solid premium economy product, with recliner seats in 2-3-2 configuration.
 Norwegian premium economy was certainly a good value.

 Meanwhile Norwegian’s economy was in a 3-3-3 configuration.
-While not the most spacious out there, the personal entertainment, mood lighting, power ports, and internet, were ultimately a solid offering for an ultra low cost carrier (I’m curious to see if Norse Atlantic plans to offer Wi-Fi).
+While not the most spacious out there, the personal entertainment, mood lighting, power ports, and internet, were ultimately a solid offering for an ultra low cost carrier (Norse Atlantic plans to offer Wi-Fi, much like Norwegian).